grafolean/grafolean/backend/API.md

     PathN: path that the data was connected to
     TimestampFrom: start timestamp (included) - optional
     TimestampTo: end timestamp (included) - optional
-    MaxPoints: max. number of values returned - should reflect the client resolution and design choices.
-The idea is to limit the max. number of points on charts for screens with smaller width (mobile).
-Backend will use this parameter and the selected time interval to determine the level of aggregation used.
-Note that the results might be returned in batches on backend discretion - this parameter only lets backend choose the correct level of aggregation.
+    AggregationLevel: values from 0 to 6 or string "no" are allowed.
+Aggregation level 0 returns one data point (average, min and max value) per hour.
+Every higher aggr. level returns one data point per 3-times as much time.
+In other words, level 1 returns one data point per 3 hours, level 2 per 9 hours,... and level 6 one data point per 3 ^ 6 hours or roughly 30 days.
+Special value "no" will return raw data (non-aggregated).
+        Parameter is mandatory - if absent, server will respond with a 301 redirect to URL which includes default aggregation level for selected time interval (by default there will be fewer than 100 data points returned in almost all cases).

 JSON response:

 {
-    aggregation_level: <AggregationLevel>,  // -`: raw data, >=0: 3^L hours are aggregated in a single data point
-    pagination_timestamp: <LastTimestamp>,  // if not null, use LastTimestamp as TimestampFrom to fetch another batch of data
+    paths: [
-    data: {
+        <Path0>: {
-        <Path0>: [
+            data: [
-            { t: <Timestamp>, v: [<Value>, <MinValue>, <MaxValue>] }  // if data was aggregated { t: <Timestamp>, v: <Value> }  // if raw data was returned ],
+                { t: <Timestamp>, v: [<AvgValue>, <MinValue>, <MaxValue>] }  // if data was aggregated { t: <Timestamp>, v: <Value> }  // if raw data was requested ]
+        },
         ...
-    }
+    ]
 }